drewvlaz/sorting-visualizer/README.md

 # Sorting Visualizer

-The motivation behind this project was to learn about sorting algorithms in a visual and interactive way.
-A demo is live [here](https://drewvlaz-sorting-visualizer.netlify.app/).
+When I began learning about sorting algorithms, I found it somewhat difficult to grasp what was actually occuring and how these algorithms differed in their approaches to sorting.
+This served as the reasoning behind this project, motivating me to implement algorithms in a visual and interactive way.
+Check it out [here](https://drewvlaz-sorting-visualizer.netlify.app/).

-This visualizer implements the following:
+Sorting Algorithms Implemented:

 - Bubble Sort
 - Insertion Sort